Skip to content

 • Open ceiling reveals the night sky and stars above your table

 Ali Barbour's Cave Restaurant is not a restaurant that happens to be in a cave — it is a cave that happens to serve some of the finest food on the Kenyan coast.
-The space is a natural coral formation, roughly 180,000 years old, with a ceiling that opens to the sky in several places.
+Founded by George and Jackie Barbour, the space is a natural coral formation estimated at between 120,000 and 180,000 years old, reaching ten metres below ground level with a ceiling that opens to the sky in several places.
 You dine by candlelight while stars appear overhead.
 There is nothing else like it in East Africa, and very little like it anywhere in the world.

 The Setting

-You enter through a garden path that descends stone steps into the earth.
-The temperature drops, the noise of the road disappears, and you find yourself in a candlelit cavern where tables are tucked between stalactites and ancient coral walls.
-The cave is large enough to feel spacious but intimate enough that every table feels private.
-As the evening deepens, the open sections of ceiling frame constellations you rarely see from European latitudes — the Southern Cross, Orion tilted on its side, the Milky Way on clear nights.
+You enter through a lantern-lit, makuti-thatched entrance hall at ground level before descending stone steps into the earth.
+The temperature drops, the noise of the road disappears, and you find yourself in a candlelit cavern where tables are set between ancient coral walls.
+The cocktail bar sits beneath a triangular makuti umbrella supported by a single blue gum pole over fifty feet tall — sourced, as the Barbours will tell you, from their family farm in Kitale.
+As the evening deepens, the open sections of ceiling frame the night sky — on clear nights, you can see constellations rarely visible from European latitudes.

 The Food